 1. Torsion Springs

-Torsion springs are the most common type of springs used in modern garage doors.
-They are mounted horizontally above the garage door opening and work by twisting or torquing to counterbalance the weight of the door.
-Torsion springs provide a smoother and more controlled lifting motion compared to other spring systems.
+Torsion springs are the most common type used in modern garage doors.
+They are mounted horizontally above the garage door opening and work by twisting or torquing to counterbalance the door’s weight.
+Torsion springs provide a smoother, more controlled lifting motion than other spring systems.
 They are typically found in residential garage doors but can also be used in commercial applications.

 2. Extension Springs

 Extension springs are another type of garage door springs that are commonly used in older residential properties.
 Unlike torsion springs, extension springs are mounted vertically on either side of the garage door tracks.
 These springs stretch and contract to facilitate the opening and closing of the door.
 Extension springs are usually paired with safety cables to prevent accidents in case of spring failure.

 Wayne Dalton TorqueMaster springs are unique torsion springs designed specifically for Wayne Dalton garage doors.
 They are concealed within a tube, making them more aesthetically pleasing than traditional exposed torsion springs.
 TorqueMaster springs require specialized tools and knowledge for garage door repair and replacement, so it is advisable to seek professional assistance when dealing with this spring system.

 Identifying potential problems with your garage door springs, such as issues with tension or alignment, is crucial for timely garage door repair and avoiding costly damages.
 Here are some common signs that indicate spring issues:

 - Difficulty in Opening or Closing: If your garage door struggles to open or close smoothly, it may be a sign of worn-out or damaged springs.

 - Uneven or Slanted Door: A garage door that appears uneven or slanted when opening or closing suggests a spring imbalance, which requires immediate attention.